PatBStream/ai-agent-chat-with-qif-files/README.md

 **QIF Agent** is an AI-powered financial assistant that lets you chat with your own QIF (Quicken Interchange Format) data.
 It parses your QIF files, stores transactions in a SQLite database, and uses an LLM (via [Ollama](https://ollama.com/)) to answer natural language questions about your finances.
 The project includes a FastAPI backend and a Streamlit-based web UI.

-Start the web UI, then ask it queries like
+Start the Streamlib web UI, then ask it queries like
 - List all transactions from 2021 where category like Util or like Electric
 - What the sum total for all of 2018 where the category like Dues?